saba-aslani/smart-grid-bidirectional-power-flow/README.md

 | **RL control** | Overvoltage rate: **13.1% → 1.7%** with only 3.1% renewable curtailment |
 | **Solar forecasting** | GBM: **85.1% skill** improvement over naive persistence (real OPSD data) |
 | **Economic dispatch** | LP optimizer: 70%+ RE share, ramp/reserve/storage constraints |

 ---

+## Current Research Extension

+This project revealed a key limitation: the RL agent appeared robust to load variation but was blind to it — load was absent from the state space.
+This motivated ongoing research into silent failure detection under partial observability: when does an RL agent appear safe while being fundamentally brittle?

+---